TTGThomas/RayTracing/README.md

-RAY TRACING PROJECT by TTG
+# RAY TRACING PROJECT by TTG
+this is just a normal Ray tracing project without any accelorating algorithms yet.